mmistakes/minimal-mistakes/_posts/2022-01-03-streaming-analytics-with-apache-pulsar-and-spark-structured-streaming.md

 3. watermarking support - allows for late event handling.
 4. filtering on complex data types - filter rows based on a list filtering predicate.

-With our dependencies in place, let's first connect to Pulsar and start reading events from out **click-events** topic.
+With our dependencies in place, let's first connect to Pulsar and start reading events from our **click-events** topic.
 ```scala
  val clickEventsDF = spark
         .readStream